 CLEVELAND — On the surface, Lonzo Ball is merely the most recent passenger thrust onto the modern-day hype train.
 To the average fan, he's LaVar's son.
 A pawn.
 The first of three boys from Los Angeles who are primed to dominate the league's reality show-like headlines for years to come.
-Born in Anaheim, attending UCLA and playing in Los Angeles, Ball is the trifecta of sports and entertainment.
+Born in Anaheim and having played at UCLA and now for the Lakers, Ball is the trifecta of sports and entertainment.
 USA Today even has a "Lonzo Wire" where fans are encouraged to "Keep your eyes on the Ball."

 But once you peel back the onion, plug your ears and open your eyes, there's a basketball player in there, and one hell of a professional.